 Detailed instructions, including the link to the online application, can be found at: https://www.ethz.ch/en/studies/non-degree-courses/exchange-and-visiting-studies/programmes/exchange-programmes/worldwide-programmes.html

 Passport, Visa and Residence Permit

 Once you have your visa authorization information from ETH, you can move forward with obtaining your visa from the Swiss Consulate in San Francisco.
 Students have found it easiest to complete this process by mail.
 You will want to check with the consulate directly about the required documents and payment you must provide.
-The most recent requirements were:

 Due to a high demand the UZH/ETH Zurich Language Center has increased the number of available Intensive German language classes for exchange students, and the registration fee is CHF 100.
 The Intensive German courses take place the two weeks prior to the start of the semester.
 Students may also take one language course per semester (meets 2 hours/week) free of charge through the Language Center.
 Students are responsible for the cost of required course materials or copies.